Evidence Based Practices: Clinical Tools and Interventions

 This monograph summarizes findings from the review of the research literature on implementation: It describes the current state of the science of implementation, and identifes what it will take to transmit innovative programs and practices to mental health, social services, juvenile justice, education, early childhood education, employment services, and substance abuse prevention and treatment.

-Fixsen, D. L., Naoom, S. F., Blase, K. A., Friedman, R. M., Wallace, F. Tampa, Florida, United States: University of South Florida, Louis de la Parte Florida Mental Health Institute, The National Implementation Research Network(2005)Entire Report (PDF, 125 pages) Link to Individual Chapters (HTML, 1 page)
+Fixsen, D. L., Naoom, S. F., Blase, K. A., Friedman, R. M., Wallace, F. Tampa, Florida, United States: University of South Florida, Louis de la Parte Florida Mental Health Institute, The National Implementation Research Network(2005)Entire Report (PDF, 125 pages)

 Evidence-Based Practice in Child and Adolescent Mental Health Services